ChemCryst/crystals/newdocs/interface/commandline.rst

 All command packages follow the same general format:
 |br|\
-The command is introduced with a special character and ends with the word 'END'.
+The command is introduced with a special character followed **immediately** with the COMMAND name, and ends with the word 'END'.
-The alternative permitted special characters are: "#", "\\" and "&" (for convenience on non-UK keyboards).
+The alternative permitted special characters are: "#", "\\\\" and "&" (for convenience on non-UK keyboards).
+The special character followed by a space and then text is treated as a comment.

 ::

+     \ This is a comment
      \COMMAND ([keyword=]value ) ...
      (DIRECTIVE ([keyword=]value ) ...)
      END